d-krupke/slurminade/README.md

 results in a database or files, e.g., using [AlgBench](https://github.com/d-krupke/AlgBench).

+**Can I use command line arguments `sys.argv` in my scripts?** Yes, but only in your `__main__`-part.
+The arguments are not transmitted to the slurm nodes as they are not part of the function call.
+You can add these as normal function arguments to your slurmified functions if needed.
+It is important that your global objects to not rely on these arguments for initialization, as the `__main__`-part is not executed on the slurm node.
+It is theoretically possible to transmit the arguments to the slurm node, but we did not see the need for it.
+Let us know if you need it and we may implement it.

 The code is super simple and open source, don't be afraid to create a fork that fits your own needs.